lqb2/blog/_posts/2017-07-01-photo-teleportation.md

 ---
 layout: post
-title: 'photo teleportation'
+title: 'alternative futures: photo teleportation'
 date: '2017-07-01T09:52:25-04:00'
 tags:
 - july writing challenge
 - 250 words/day
+- alternative futures
+- futurism
+-
 ---

-i sat down and took a deep breath. was i ready? who knew. but i was about to find out.
+i sat down and took a deep breath. was i ready? who knew. either way, i was about to find out.

 i opened the text message and saw myself sitting on the tree. i recognized my pants, my hair, my shirt, and the book. and in just a split second i was back on cortes.